basith-ahmed/langchain-cli-v2/README.md

 ```

 ### Save Session
-Save the current session with a specific name.
+Save the current session with a session name.

 ```bash
 owc save --session-name my_session --prompt "Create a Python function to add two numbers"